OIDC Provider

 Overview

-The OIDC provider template creates the infrastructure needed for GitHub Actions to authenticate with AWS using OpenID Connect (OIDC).
-This eliminates the need for long-lived AWS access keys, providing a more secure authentication method for CI/CD pipelines.
+The OIDC provider template creates the infrastructure for GitHub Actions to authenticate with AWS using OpenID Connect.
+This eliminates long-lived AWS access keys, providing secure authentication for CI/CD pipelines.

 Template location